-1. Membership (Approved by the General FacultFaculty, October 20, 2010 and by the Board of Regents, October 27, 2010)
+(Approved by the General Faculty, January 27, 2016 and by the Board of Regents, July 29, 2016)

 Membership consists of ten tenured faculty members: two from the School of Social Work, two from the School of Business, two from the School of Education, and four from the College (two members from Mathematics and Sciences and two members from Humanities and Fine Arts).
+The committee shall affirm the principles of parity, inclusion, and representation with respect to gender, ethnicity, and cultural identity.
 Election of a member to the committee is to be held within the School or College and the name of the elected member reported by the School or College Dean to the Secretary of the Faculty Senate.
 All faculty members shall function as members of the university rather than of the school or department faculties from which they were elected.
+It is highly recommended that members of the committee receive mediation and conflict resolution training

-The chair of the previous year will convene the first meeting of an academic year for election of a chair and establishment of meeting times.
+The chair of the previous year will convene the first meeting of an academic year for election of a chair and secretary and establishment of meeting times.